-While it's not quite the same as seeing, say, the Mona Lisa or Christ the Redeemer in person, some of the world’s most popular and remote destinations have created libraries of online images and video, as well as 360 degree virtual tours that let you stroll remotely through galleries and even national parks.
+While it's not quite the same as seeing, say, the Mona Lisa or Christ the Redeemer in person, some of the world’s most popular and remote destinations have created libraries of online images and video, as well as 360 degree virtual tours that let you virtually explore museums, galleries, world wonders and even national parks.

 See the seven wonders of the world

 If there’s anything capable of whetting your appetite for world travel, it is the new seven wonders of the world: the Great Wall of China, the ancient city of Petra, the Taj Mahal, the Colosseum, Machu Picchu, Christ the Redeemer, and Chichen Itza.
 Thankfully there are impressive virtual tours of each from The New York Times, AirPano, Google, and Panoramas.

 With modern technology, you can even see the last standing wonder of the ancient world—The Pyramids of Giza.
 There are a few other wonders that might not make it into to the top seven but are still worth a digital peek, like the Alhambra, Seville's La Giralda, and even Easter Island.